PrestaShop/prestashop.github.io/news/_posts/releases/2019-07-10-prestashop-1-7-6-0-available.md

 ### Technical improvements

-- Nightly builds and nightly board is now available at https://nightly.prestashop.com/
+- Nightly builds and nightly board are [now available](https://nightly.prestashop.com/).
 - Translation Manager of Back Office can now manage legacy translations of modules as well as symfony modules
 - Added support for Doctrine Entities in modules (both Front and Back-office)
-- Price computation are now covered by Integration tests powered by Behat (human-readable tests)
+- Price computation is now covered by Integration tests powered by Behat (human-readable tests)
 - New mail template system based on Twig, along with a new generation system which avoids downloading all the mail templates; will allow easier customization in the future versions
 - New CLDR standard implementation: improved localization of prices and amounts, will allow creating custom currencies in future versions
 - Support for multiple grids on the same page